datalakehouse/docs/docs/products/redis/howto/configure-acl-permissions.rst

 6. Click **Save**.

-Create an ACL using the DLH CLI
+Create an ACL using the datalakehouse CLI
 ---------------------------------

 1. Set up the :doc:`CLI tool </docs/tools/cli>` if you don't have it already.